Driving in the Alps

 One route takes you through the centre of Paris on the A1 and joins the A6.
 This should take just over ten hours; however, driving through Paris is stressful and often congested, so this isn’t the best route.

 Another route takes you to Reims before running along the German border.
-This route offers picturesque views, but it takes about ten and a half hours to get to the Swiss Alps.
+This route offers picturesque views, but it takes about ten and a half hours to get to the Alps.

 The most common route follows the A26 through Reims to Troyes and skirts Dijon on the A39.
 This is the quickest route and takes just over 9 hours from Calais to Verbier.